-- (a) provide reasonably consistent separation between dwellings on adjacent sites and a dwelling and its frontage; and - (b) provide consistency in the apparent scale, bulk, massing and proportion of dwellings; and - (c) provide separation between dwellings on adjacent sites to provide reasonable opportunity for daylight and sunlight to enter habitable rooms and private open space.
+- (a) provide reasonably consistent separation between dwellings on adjacent sites and a dwelling and its frontage; and - (b) provide consistency in the apparent scale, bulk, massing and proportion of dwellings; and - (c) provide separation between dwellings on adjacent sites to provide reasonable opportunity for daylight and sunlight to enter habitable rooms and private open space. - (d) maintain the neighbourhood character and natural landscape.

-Acceptable Solutions Performance Criteria

-A1 P1

-Unless within a building area, a dwelling, excluding protrusions (such as eaves, steps, A dwelling must:

-porches, and awnings) that extend not more than 0.6 m into the frontage setback, must have a setback from a frontage that is:
+Acceptable Solutions Performance Criteria Unless within a building area, a dwelling, excluding protrusions (such as eaves, steps, porches, and awnings) that extend not more than 0.6 m into the frontage setback, must have a setback from a frontage that is: P1 A dwelling must: (a) be compatible with the relationship of existing buildings to the road in terms of setback or in response to slope or other physical constraints of the site; and

-- (a) if the frontage is a primary frontage, at least 4.5 m, or, if the setback from the primary frontage is less than 4.5 m, not less than the setback, from the primary frontage, of any existing dwelling on the site; or - (b) if the frontage is not a primary frontage, at least 3 m, or, if the setback from the frontage is less than 3 m, not less than the setback, from a frontage that is not a primary frontage, of any existing dwelling on the site; or - (c) if for a vacant site with existing dwellings on adjoining sites on the same street, not more than the greater, or less than the lesser, setback for the equivalent frontage of the dwellings on the adjoining sites on the same street.
+- (a) if the frontage is a primary frontage, at least | (b) have regard to streetscape qualities or 4.5 m, or, if the setback from the primary frontage is less than 4.5 m, not less than the setback, from the primary frontage, of any existing dwelling on the site; or - (b) if the frontage is not a primary frontage, at least 3 m, or, if the setback from the frontage is less than 3 m, not less than the setback, from a frontage that is not a primary frontage, of any existing dwelling on the site; or - (c) if for a vacant site with existing dwellings on adjoining sites on the same street, not more than the greater, or less than the lesser, setback for the equivalent frontage of the dwellings on the adjoining sites on the same street.